nzamani/ui5-nabi-m/docs/nabi.m.ImageFileUploader/nabi.m.ImageFileUploader.md

 ### 5. Using Scale Condition "Boundary"

 Using the `scaleCondition` `nabi.m.ImageScaleCondition.Boundary` allows you to only scale down images in case their initial resolution (width x height) exceeds a certain width or height.
-If that’s the case the images gets scaled down based of the scaleType (in the example `nabi.m.ImageScaleType.Boundary` below).
-The default for scaleCondition is `nabi.m.ImageScaleCondition.None`, which means always scale images without checking any condition.
+If that’s the case the images gets scaled down based of the `scaleTypen` (in the example `nabi.m.ImageScaleType.Boundary` below).
+The default for `scaleCondition` is `nabi.m.ImageScaleCondition.None`, which means always scale images without checking any condition.

 ```js
 var oImageFileUploader = new nabi.m.ImageFileUploader({